 Where bladder symptoms are mild, pelvic floor exercises can be helpful.
 The pelvic floor is a sheet of muscles that form the 'floor' to the pelvis and support the bladder and bowel.
 These muscles give you control when you urinate as they relax at the same time as the bladder contracts to let urine out.
 Find out more about pelvic floor exercises - NHS.

 A full bowel can obstruct the flow of urine or affect the capacity of your bladder, increasing the number of times you need to empty.

 How are bladder problems treated?

-- Check bladder emptying (urodynamic investigation) to find out the amount of urine left in your bladder after urinating.
-This is a bladder scan carried out with a simple ultrasound scanner.
+Bladder ultrasound – If there is no sign of a urinary tract infection, the amount of urine left in your bladder after urinating will be measured.
+This is carried out with a simple ultrasound scanner which is gently applied to your lower abdomen and moved over the skin.
+This creates an image of your bladder and shows how much fluid is left inside.
 If there is less than 100ml left after your bladder has been emptied, then symptoms are more likely to be due to problems storing urine.
 If more than 100ml remains after emptying, then the symptoms are likely to be due to problems with emptying the bladder.